MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 In this state, we authenticate using one of the two aforementioned login functions with the default argument `session = TRUE` to create a remote R session, and the default argument `commandline = TRUE` to transition to the remote R command line.

 >[!NOTE]
->Unless you specify `session = FALSE`, this function not only logs you in, but also creates a remote R session on the R Server instance.
+>Unless you specify `session = FALSE`, this function not only logs you in, but also creates a remote R session on the Machine Learning Server instance.
 And, unless you specify `commandline = FALSE`, you are on the remote command line upon login.
 If you don't want to be in a remote session, either set session = FALSE or [switch back to the local session](#switch) after login and logout.

 |Command|State|
 |---|---|